forem/forem/README.md

 ## Contributing

 We encourage you to contribute to Forem!
+It will sharp your programming skills.
 Please check out the [Contributing to Forem guide](CONTRIBUTING.md) for guidelines about how to proceed.

 ## Getting Started